-Thames Sailing Barge PudGe.
+Thames Sailing Barge PudGe

-More About Sailing Barge Pudge.
+More About Sailing Barge Pudge

-Built in 1922 by London & Rochester Trading Co., Pudge is a Thames sailing barge with a hull construction of pitch pine on oak with a flush deck, the steering wheel on a ‘short spindle’ without the usual raised cabin top.
+Built in 1922 by London & Rochester Trading Co., Pudge is a Thames sailing barge with a hull construction of pitch pine on oak with a flush deck, the steering wheel on a ‘short spindle’, and without the usual raised cabin top.
 Originally spritsail rigged with bowsprit an auxiliary oil engine made by The Bergius Co.Ltd of Glasgow was installed in 1932.
 Pudge is one of the last wooden barges to be built.
 Having worked as a commercial vessel until 1968 with a last freight of Pineapple juice she also has the honour of being a Dunkirk little ship.
 She is now owned and operated by the Thames Sailing Barge Trust.